Posts for: #Tempus

 Core Goals

 3. Open Hollow Thresholds — Unstable portals connecting the Material Plane to the Shadowfell, each anchored by a dark artifact.
 These siphon leyline energy, pull shadow creatures into the world, and corrupt the surrounding land.
+Four Hollow Threshold locations were identified by Vael of the Chained Library; at least one (the Tempest Gate in Winter Court territory) has been addressed.

 4. Spread Fear and Recruit — Through Xolthos’s public proclamations and acts of terror like the Tannis Darkness, the cult recruits desperate followers with promises of salvation.